 January in Whistler is a paradise for skiing and snowboarding, but also a paradise for snowshoeing.
 There are several excellent, and free trails to get away from the crowds.
 With the massive variety of available snowshoeing trails in and around Whistler, there is a great range of easy, moderate and brutal trails to try.

 The Blueberry Trail, another easy and relatively short snowshoeing trail, takes you high above Alta Lake for fantastic views.
 Train Wreck is another great snowshoeing trail, though a bit longer.
 About 4k roundtrip.

-Located in Function Junction, 10 minutes south of Whistler Village, the trail runs along the train tracks, then along the beautiful Cheakamus River, then to an amazingly surreal train wreck.
+Located in Function Junction, 10 minutes south of Whistler Village, a beautiful forested trail runs along a scenic creek then along the beautiful Cheakamus River, finally reaching an amazingly surreal train wreck.